fsr/artemis-python/slides/Exceptions and Context managers.md

         print("We exit the statement")

 with Example() as example:
-    print("We are inside the stement")
+    print("We are inside the statement")
 ```